powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 Information received through parameters takes precedence over information available from original metadata models.

 For a quick CGM export, the user may rely on the parameter **iidm.export.cgmes.cgm_export** to write in a single export multiple updated SSH files (one for each IGM) and a single SV for the whole common grid model.
-It is also possible to export a TP (Topology) profile file for each IGM during a CGM quick export.
+It is also possible to export a TP (Topology) profile file for the CGM during a quick export.
 This is controlled by the parameter **iidm.export.cgmes.cgm-export-with-tp**.
 Specifics about these options are explained in the section [below](#cgm-common-grid-model-quick-export).
 If you need complete control over the exported files in a CGM scenario, you may prefer to iterate through the subnetworks and make multiple calls to the export function.
 This is described in detail in the section [below](#cgm-common-grid-model-manual-export).